ssciancalepore/parfait-proverif/README.md

 The test is meant to verify the authentication of the Gateway to the AtA in the Cloud and the Fog node, as well as the secrecy of the identity 's_n' from eavesdroppers.

 - test2.pv
-The test is meant to verify that, even if the key of the GW-Fog communication link is leaked and public, the identity s_n still remains secret.
+The test is meant to verify that, even if the key of the GW-Fog communication link is leaked and public, the identity 's_n' still remains secret.

 To run the scripts:
 - compress the archive